josef5838/Path_Planning/README.md

 ### Q-learning

 The Q-learning (`Q_learning.ipynb`) file implements a reinforcement learning algorithm that learns the value of actions in states without requiring a model of the environment.
 It updates the value (Q) of taking an action in a particular state based on the reward received and the future rewards expected.
 This approach is more adaptable to unknown environments.

+## Content

+There are some optional steps which I found intuitive to do to either further improve my algorithms or to demonstrate my skills.
+Please ignore those if you find it unnecessary.

+### A_star.ipynb
+* (OPTIONAL) Read in Grid with OpenCV
+* Basic Path Planning Implementation
+    * Task 1 & 2: Create a 5x5 grid with the obstacles, mark start and end points
+    * Task 3: Algorithm Implementation
+    * Task 4: Visualization
+* Integration of Waypoints
+    * (Optional) Avoid passing through the finish point
+* Varying Terrain
+    * (Optional) New Elevation Map

+### Q_learning.ipynb
+* Basic Path Planning Implementation
+* Integration of Waypoints
+* Varying Terrain

 ## Run